smellodi/smop/smop.main-app/README.md

 **NOTE** IonVision initialization may end up with the parameter not being loaded.
 In this case, please load the parameter manually from the IonVision device interface.

+Note that PID values will be streaming into the ML module of "Send PID value" flag is checked

-Click the "Start" button to feed the measured odor tothe Machine Learning module and start the odor reproduction loop.
+Click the "Start" button to feed the measured odor to the Machine Learning module and start the odor reproduction loop.
+The reproduction will be finished after the ML module sends a flag indicating a sufficiently stable level of the reproduction model.

+**NOTE** Currently, the application is in DEMO mode meaning the data exchange protocol between SMOP and ML modules is simplified.